Homework 3 is posted, due by the end of the day on Mar 8.

 The first lecture is this Tuesday, January 16.

 The first homework will be assigned on Thursday, January 25, due next Thursday, February 1.
 Each student must submit their own individual solutions on Compass2g, details to be announced soon.

 About this course

-- Due Thursdays, by the end of the day, uploaded to Compass (details to follow soon).
+Due Thursdays, by the end of the day, uploaded to Compass (submission instructions).